jo-37/shell-bash/README.md

 - _output_

     A scalar that will receive STDOUT from _cmd_.
-    The content of this variable will be overwritten by `$sh->run` calls.
+    The content of this variable will be overwritten.

 - _input_